prsantos-com/sandbox/README.md

 # README

-This is the sandbox that we will play in. :smiley:
+This is the sandbox that we'll play in. :smiley:

+I'll play around with git stuff here, so you won't see anything extraordinary.
+Prepare to be underwhelmed.